Test-Optional Policy for the 2021-2022 Admissions Cycle

-Due to ongoing concerns caused by the COVID-19 pandemic, Virginia Tech will be test-optional for first-year applicants during the 2020-2021 admission cycle.
+Due to ongoing concerns caused by the COVID-19 pandemic, Virginia Tech will be test-optional for first-year applicants continuing for the 2021-2022 admission cycle.

 Students who are unable to submit SAT/ACT scores, or opt out, will not be disadvantaged in our selection process.
 For those students who do submit standardized testing results, we will use the scores as part of our holistic review of applications.